What Is a Tagline Plus 50 Inspiring Examples

 Key Takeaways

-• What is a tagline, now?
-It’s a short expression that captures your brand’s essence and helps communicate your brand’s unique values and personality.
+• A tagline is a short expression that captures your brand’s essence and helps communicate its unique values and personality.

-• A tagline is different from a slogan, as it represents your brand long-term, rather than being tied to temporary promotions or campaigns.
+• A tagline differs from a slogan as it represents your brand long-term rather than being tied to specific promotions or campaigns.

-• Incorporating a tagline can differentiate your brand, build recognition, shape identity, foster consistency, and establish an emotional connection.
+• A tagline can differentiate your brand, build recognition, shape its identity, foster consistency, and establish an emotional connection.

-• Not all brands require a tagline, but it can bridge the gap between the brand name and brand purpose.
+• Not all brands need a tagline, but it can bridge the gap between the brand’s name and purpose.

-• A strong tagline is memorable, clear, unique, reflective of brand identity, engaging, timeless, versatile, honest, positive, action-oriented, and scalable.
+• A strong tagline is memorable, clear, unique, reflective of the brand’s identity, engaging, timeless, versatile, honest, positive, action-oriented, and scalable.

 • There are various types of taglines, from humorous to provocative.

-• When crafting your tagline, consider some steps: understand your brand, define your target audience, brainstorm, keep it concise, emphasise uniqueness, consider language techniques, test and refine, check for alignment, and evaluate effectiveness.
+• When crafting your tagline, consider some steps: understand your brand, define your target audience, brainstorm, keep it concise, emphasize uniqueness, consider language techniques, test and refine, check for alignment, and evaluate effectiveness.

 Title image by Kaboompics